Author: Stuart McCulloch, Cyber Essentials assessor

 Implementation of these tools can capture device operating systems and allow or prevent access accordingly.
 Device operating system details must be provided as part of a CE application, so having this automation will help drive both efficiencies and compliance (personal information about device users does not need to be provided for CE).
 Always-on technical controls like these will also help with continual mitigation of the risks from devices running unsupported operating systems accessing your network and services, rather than a manual once a year check as part of a CE application or renewal or any other requirements.

 Dynamic Groups and services such as Power Automate and SharePoint lists allow the creation of workflows and forms for staff to provide details of their devices.
 These tools enable the creation and vetting of a list of devices currently in use to ensure they are currently supported prior to a CE submission, allowing or denying access as appropriate.
-We have found https://www.which.co.uk/reviews/mobile-phones/article/mobile-phone-security-is-it-safe-to-use-an-old-phone-a6uXf1w6PvEN for mobile hardware checking.
+The consumer group Which? has published helpful advice on mobile hardware checking.

 Whilst InTune is an effective way of managing both corporate and personal devices, the time and resources required for this initial implementation means many organisations are not yet at the stage of utilising it for full compliance with CE.
 Conditional Access can still be used without fully registering devices in InTune (for example, solely registering the device into AAD instead of fully registering the device in InTune).